awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-cluster-auto-scaling-console.md

    1. Choose **Create**\.
 **Important**
 If you receive an error during this step, try logging out and back in to the console\.
 If the error does not clear, we recommend using the AWS CLI tutorial\.
-For more information, see [Tutorial: Using Cluster Auto Scaling with the AWS CLI](tutorial-cluster-auto-scaling-cli.md)\.
+For more information, see [Tutorial: Using cluster auto scaling with the AWS CLI](tutorial-cluster-auto-scaling-cli.md)\.

    1. Choose **View in cluster** to see your new capacity provider\.